dawstheboss26/IDS_Semester_Project/README.md

 ## ChatGPT Key
 When you pull, remove any apikey.txt file, then rename apikeyCMC.txt to apikey.txt.
+Alternatively, just paste your own OpenAI API key into a file named apikey.txt and place it in the main directory.

 ## Make the model
 Run the below command to generate the model